On This Page[Hide][Show]

 - Lead status update meetings.

-- Manage budget and production agenda.
+- Manage budget and production schedule.

 - Be responsible for the overall successful operation of the team.